 All equipment has what’s called an input impedance and an output impedance.
 Impedance, like resistance is measured in Ohms but differs in that it's frequency dependant.
 Impedance varies with frequency and so the impedance at say 500Hz will be different to the impedance at 5kHz.
 Having said that, due to the nature of things, a common resistor is often used on for example, the output of an electronic circuit to provide the output impedance of a system.

 Most guitarists will be quite aware that everything to do with guitar electronics is high impedance and that the first thing you plug your guitar into should have a very high input impedance.
 This reduces the ‘loading’ on the guitar pick-ups and allows for a good frequency response further on down the chain.

 Unbalanced outputs like those found on a lot of consumer electronics such as hi-fi gear, have a high impedance, perhaps in the order of thousands of Ohms.
 Balanced outputs in contrast, are always low impedance; just a couple of hundred Ohms.
 Again, I won't go into the physics suffice to say that this is why amongst other things, low impedance outputs allow for long cable runs.

-There are exception; unbalanced outputs on a lot of ‘studio’ gear can be low impedance.
+There are exceptions however and while unbalanced, a lot of studio gear has low impedance outputs.
 This makes life a lot easier!